2 Days in Lisbon: A Compact, Comprehensive Lisbon Itinerary

 Overflowing with riverside and sea views, steep up and down hills, churches, castles and brightly coloured tiles (I could go on), Lisbon is a truly special place in this world.

-Day 1 of Your Lisbon Itinerary
+Day 1 of Your Two Day Lisbon Itinerary

 On the first of your 2 days in Lisbon, you’re going to want to dedicate your time to walking around several beautiful neighbourhoods and checking out some historic sights as you go.
 In no particular order, here are the places and experiences you should dedicate to your first full day.